-The Deposit Guarantee Corporation of Manitoba (the "Corporation") was created under the Credit Unions and Caisses Populaires Act for the purposes of guaranteeing deposits in Manitoba credit unions, and promoting sound business practices in credit unions.
+The Deposit Guarantee Corporation of Manitoba (the "Corporation") was created under the Credit Unions and Caisses Populaires Act for the purposes of guaranteeing deposits in Manitoba credit unions.
 All transactions with the Corporation are recorded at the exchange amount which is the amount agreed upon by the two parties.

-The payments made to the Corporation during the year ended December 31, 2019 represent the net statutory annual assessment in the amount of \$1,998,002 (2018 - \$1,870,565).
+The payments made to the Corporation during the year ended December 31, 2020 represent the net statutory annual assessment in the amount of \$2,156,504 (2019 - \$1,998,002).